-The Las Cruces campus is relatively safe compared to other universities and cities its size.
-However, that does not mean it is crime free.
+Dona Ana Community College (DACC) campuses are relatively safe compared to other colleges and cities its size.
+However, that does not mean they are crime free.
 Burglary and thefts occur more frequently than other crimes on campus, and students and employees are encouraged to always lock up valuables and not leave them unattended, as this contributes to a large portion of the thefts.